 I was fortunate enough to take these bad boys for a test drive.
-These are the Third updated version of the already fantastic gloves.
+These are the Fourth updated version of the already fantastic gloves.
 Below, I have personally ranked Mint’s Ultimate Gloves on four categories that I see most important; Catching, Throwing, Fit, and Quality.

 Catching – 5 out of 5

 As you are probably aware, catching is extremely important in our sport.
 These gloves feature synthetic leather on the palms and fingers that stick to the disc.
 The leather is soft and smooth to the touch but somehow it seems to stick to the disc’s plastic pretty well.
 The very essence of catching is to be able to stop the discs rotation to gain control of it.
 These gloves vastly improve catching ability in both wet and dry conditions.

 What the gloves are great for is playing in wet environments.
 It seems like water activates the leather to become stickier.
 They perform extremely well in both light or heavy rain or when the disc is just wet from morning dew.
 The other cool thing is that the gloves barely retain any water, what the means is your hand do not feel heavy when the gloves are wet.